-The 8 channels and 12-bit resolution A/D converter are implemented in this microcontroller.
+The 8 channels and 9-bit resolution A/D converter are implemented in this microcontroller.
 The reference voltage is VDD.
 The A/D converter contains 4 special registers which are; ADRL (24H), ADRH (25H), ADCR (26H) and ACSR (27H).
 The ADRH and ADRL are A/D result register higher-order byte and lower-order byte and are read-only.
 After the A/D conversion is completed, the ADRH and ADRL should be read to get the conversion result data.
 The ADCR is an A/D converter control register, which defines the A/D channel number, analog channel select, start A/D conversion control bit and the end of A/D conversion flag.
-If the users want to start an A/D conversion.
-Define PB configuration, select the converted analog channel, and give START bit a raising edge and falling edge $(0\rightarrow1\rightarrow0)$.
-At the end of A/D conversion, the EOCB bit is cleared.
+If the users want to start an A/D conversion, define PB configuration, select the converted analog channel, and give START bit a raising edge and falling edge $(0\rightarrow 1\rightarrow 0)$.
+At the end of A/D conversion, the EOCB bit is cleared and an A/D converter interrupt occurs (if the A/D converter interrupt is enabled).
 The ACSR is A/D clock setting register, which is used to select the A/D clock source.

-The A/D converter control register is used to control the
+The A/D converter control register is used to control the A/D converter.

-A/D converter.
 The bit2~bit0 of the ADCR are used to select an analog input channel.
 There are a total of eight channels to select.
 The bit5~bit3 of the ADCR are used to set PB configurations.
 PB can be an analog input or as digital I/O line decided by these 3 bits.
-Once a PB line is selected as an analog input, the I/O functions and pull-high resistor of this I/O line are disabled and the A/D converter circuit is powered on.
+Once a PB line is selected as an analog input, the I/O functions and pull-high resistor of this I/O line are disabled and the A/D converter circuit is power on.
 The EOCB bit (bit6 of the ADCR) is end of A/D conversion flag.
 Check this bit to know when A/D conversion is completed.
 The START bit of the ADCR is used to begin the conversion of the A/D converter.
 Giving START bit a rising edge and falling edge means that the A/D conversion has started.
 In order to ensure the A/D conversion is completed, the START should remain at "0" until the EOCB is cleared to "0" (end of A/D conversion).